googllle9g/telegram-auth-plugin/README.md

   of password issues with LoginSecurity/AuthMe (it force-generates a real login password there), that doesn't apply to TgAuth: our `forceRegister` implementation ignores the password argument entirely — TgAuth has no concept of passwords, everything goes through Telegram.
-- **`secondAttemptCracked: true`** — with `autoRegister` on but this off, a genuinely cracked player using a name FastLogin decides to check gets disconnected ("invalid session") and keeps getting disconnected on every reconnect, since FastLogin re-attempts the premium handshake every single time instead of remembering the name already failed once.
-Without this, cracked players effectively can't use a hybrid server at all.
 - **`premiumUuid: true`** — without it, FastLogin does **not** switch a verified-premium player's effective UUID to their real Mojang UUID; they keep the same offline/cracked UUID regardless of verification.
 TgAuth's `auth.migrate-link-by-username` only has any effect when